"You know, Kieran, I think we should do you a favor. How about we help you get rid of your pathetic life?"

 "This isn't what it looks like.
 It's worse."

-Frank swallowed hard, his bravado completely gone.
+Frank swallowed hard, his bravado completely shattered.

-Jane's gaze shifted to Kieran, who lay on the ground, bloodied and battered.
-For a fleeting moment, something unreadable flashed in her eyes.
+Jane's gaze shifted to Kieran, who lay curled on the ground—bloodied and battered.

-But then, she turned away, her voice colder than ever.
+Then, she turned away, her voice colder than ever.

-"Dispose of him if you want," she said.
 "Throw his body into a realm gate.
 Just make sure the authorities don't trace it back to me."

-Kieran's heart sank.
 Her words hit harder than any physical blow.
-He stared after her, his vision blurred by tears.

 "Miss… Jane…" he choked out, his voice barely audible.

-Jane didn't look back.
-She continued up the stairs, pausing only to take another drag from her cigarette.
+She continued to walk up the stairs, pausing only to take another drag from her cigarette.

 "This world isn't for the weak," she muttered, her words hanging in the air like a death sentence.